 - s/[text]/[new text]: This command is a simple way to edit typos in your previous message.
 For example, s/bananna/banana would replace the misspelled word (bananna) with the correct version.

-In this article we’ve discussed some of the Discord tips and tricks that should help you squeeze more out of the app.
+In this article, we’ve discussed some of the best Discord tips and tricks everyone should use to squeeze more out of the app.